Mosaic Whispers: Ben Folds Presents: University A Cappella!

 The Mosaic Whispers were selected to be featured on the album after submitting a video of the group performing Folds' song "Still Fighting It" to Ben Folds' university a cappella competition.
 Reviews for their rendition of "Still Fighting It" were positive, with the Norwich Bulletin praising their performance.

 Andy Grammer Competition

-In Spring 2012, The Whispers reached the final-four in a competition to sing with Andy Grammer.
+In Spring 2012, The Whispers reached the final four in a competition to sing with Andy Grammer.
 The competition, which was 12 days long, consisted of submitting three performance videos, including two Andy Grammer songs.
 The Whispers arranged and learned the song Fine By Me in 8 hours for their final video submission.
-While they won the popular vote (consisting of Facebook Likes, Tweets, and user account votes) in their final round, they ultimately lost to the professional a cappella group Six Appeal, who garnered the votes of both TopBlip and Grammer.
-To gain votes, the Whispers got support of both the newspaper Studlife, and the St. Louis Metro social media staff.
+To gain votes, the Whispers got support of both the WashU newspaper Studlife and the St. Louis Metro social media staff.
+While they won the popular vote (consisting of Facebook Likes, Tweets, and user account votes) in their final round, they ultimately lost to the professional a cappella group Six Appeal, who garnered the votes of both TopBlip and Grammer himself.